In this video Matt replaces the drum shaft and bearings on a tumble dryer.

 Now the drum shaft, that fits at the back of the drum, on the outside.
 On this one it’s held in place by these three screws.

-The shaft goes through the back of the appliance, where it sits in a bearing like this, and the bearing is attached to the back panel, and that just allows the whole drum to spin round nicely.
+The shaft goes through the back of the appliance, where it sits in a bearing like this, and the bearing is attached to the back panel.
+That just allows the whole drum to spin round nicely.
 Now if your drum shaft has gone, apart from making a nasty noise, you’ll be able to tell because the whole drum will be moving around inside the cavity.
 You can see on this one the drum shaft is fine and there is just no movement there at all.
 But if yours is moving around all over the place and is making a dreadful noise, then you are going to need to fit a new drum shaft.

 You’ll often be able to get a drum shaft kit like this.
-In addition to the drum shaft it has bearings, screws and a washers, these bearing pads, and seals which we’re also going to be replacing.
+In addition to the drum shaft it has bearings, screws and washers, these bearing pads, and seals which we’re also going to be replacing.
 Now it’s worth mentioning that if there is any damage to the drum itself, you can just buy a replacement drum.
-And on this one it has the shaft pre-attached, so you wouldn’t need to get that separately.
+On this one it has the shaft pre-attached, so you wouldn’t need to get that separately.

-Now just a quick word about safety; do make sure that you are unplugged from the mains before you do any work on any electrical appliance.
+Now just a quick word about safety, do make sure that you are unplugged from the mains before you do any work on any electrical appliance.
 Now I’m going to start by laying this dryer down on its front, so to avoid any damage to the door the first thing I’m going to do is take the door off.
 So with the door off, I can tilt the whole thing onto its front.

 So with the machine on its front I’m now going to need to take off this top panel, this right hand side panel, and the whole of the back panel.
 I’m going to start by taking off this air vent, there is just one Phillips screw holding it in place.